 Immediately after the ruin is the path on the left where you start ascending the hill.
 This is steep, but quite clear at its lower level.
 Gaining height, you soon take the obvious hairpin to the left, and continue to climb, with the path getting smaller but still easy to follow.

-The path keeps ascending, with wonderful views in all directions opening out, curving round to the right up to the bwlch between Glog and Graig y Ddalfa to your right.
-Gradually, the gradient is easing as the path gets near a fence over to the left.
+The path keeps ascending, with wonderful views in all directions opening out, curving round to the right slightly towards the bwlch between Glog and Graig y Ddalfa to your right.
+Gradually, the gradient eases as the path approaches a fence over to the left.

 It is really a matter of taste where to branch off right heading towards Graig y Ddalfa summit…there is no path, but the slightly tussocky grass and rocks are quite manageable, but steep.
 Branching off early, where your path almost meets the fence, heading up under the crags is probably less tussocky but much steeper and rockier than choosing a line further along the path...spotting sheep paths to help out.
 Either way, after a few false summits, you arrive on the rocky spine, with the highest point at the far end at 448 m.

 The views from the summit are wonderful, particularly peering down into the valley below from the edge of the low rocky and grassy ridge.

-From the summit, head downhill NW to regain the original path further on and continue in a broad curve across the small valley of Nant Gwndwn-gwyn towards Tanlan-fawr.
+From the summit, head downhill NW to regain the original path further on and continue in a broad curve across the head of the small valley of Nant Gwndwn-gwyn towards Tanlan-fawr.

-Avoid dropping down to the farm where the track bends sharply left, instead continue on the now faint grassy track which passes well above it, arriving at the farm track and then the tiny tarmac lane from Cwmystwyth village) where you can cut off the corner and drop down to it by a wooden footpath signpost.
+Avoid walking down to the farm where the track bends sharply left, instead continue on the now faint grassy track which passes well above it, arriving at the farm track and then the tiny tarmac lane from Cwmystwyth village.
+You can cut off the corner, dropping down to the lane alongside a wooden footpath signpost.

 Turn left on the lane then immediately right off it again over a waymarked stile near a white cottage with green outbuildings.
 Cross what feels like its back garden to another stile which takes you into open grazing land.

-You then meet another cottage, the path running alongside it, and then meet the lane again.
+You then meet another cottage, the path running to the left of it, and then meet the same tarmac lane again.

 Walk about 3-400m along the forest path, until you arrive at a forest track crossing the path, and turn left onto it.

-The view opens out rapidly as we walk downhill.
+The view opens out rapidly as you walk downhill.

-After about 600m, a path is clearly seen turning left, crossing a small stream, leading uphill, then emerging from the forest again at the same lane yet again, where we turn right.
+After about 600m, a path is clearly seen turning left, crossing a small stream, leading uphill, then emerging from the forest onto the same lane again, where we turn right.

 The faintest of paths leads on, contouring round the shoulder of the hill, then dropping down quite sharply to a derelict gate through to the next field, which used to be followed by a stile onto the B4574.
 This seems to be missing at the moment, and you may have to find your way over the fence onto the B4574 further uphill.

 A little way further up the B4574 past the derelict gate, spot a rickety overgrown stile leading off into the field to the left.
-Once over this, head down to the metal gates over to the right and pick up a permissive footpath along the edges of four fields, until you emerge on to the B4574, via yet another metal gate.
+Once over this, head down to the metal gates over to the right and pick up a permissive footpath/track which descends along the edges of four fields, until you emerge on to the B4574, via yet another metal gate.